datocms/gatsby-source-datocms/README.md

 ```
 ## Configuring Content Previews

-Gatsby Cloud DatoCMS Quick Connect will handle configuration for you.
+Configuration will be handled for you when using DatoCMS Quick Connect on Gatsby Cloud.
 However, if you'd prefer not to use Quick Connect and manually setup the integration, instructions can be found [here](https://support.gatsbyjs.com/hc/en-us/articles/360052324454-Connecting-to-DatoCMS).